-Device (Ventricular paced rhythm)
+Device (Ventricular paced rhythm);

-Ventricular pacing causes identical changes to those seen in LBBB.
+Ventricular pacing causes almost identical changes to those seen in LBBB.
 There is appropriate discordance with the ST segment and T wave directed opposite to the main vector of the QRS complex.
+ECG may show pacing spikes.

-Realised intracranial pressure (Such as in SAH or haemorrhagic stroke)
+Elevated / raised intracranial pressure (Such as in SAH or haemorrhagic stroke);

-Raised intracranial pressure (eg due to intracranial haemorrhage or traumatic brain injury) may cause ST elevation or depression that simulates myocardial ischaemia or pericarditis.
+Elevated / raised intracranial pressure (eg due to intracranial haemorrhage or traumatic brain injury) may cause ST elevation or depression that simulates myocardial ischaemia or pericarditis.
 More commonly, raised ICP is associated with widespread, deep T wave inversions.

-Electrolytes (Hyperkalaemia)
+Electrolytes (Hyperkalaemia & hypercalcaemia);